stavros11/Time-Evolution/README.md

 * `plotter.ipynb`: Plot the results of variational optimization.
 Example of plots include training dynamics of the cost function (`Eloc`) as well as the overlap with the exact evolution solution.

 * `plot_observables.ipynb`: Plot observables (typically `sigma_x`) and compare with their exact evolution.

+### Main scripts

+* `np_optimization.py`: Optimizes a `machine` using gradient descent (variational optimization).
+Expectation values for quantities and gradients are calculated exactly by summing over all bitstrings (this is tractable only for small systems).

+* `np_optimization_sampling.py`: Optimizes a `machine` using gradient descent (variational optimization).
+Expectation values for quantities and gradients are calculated using Monte Carlo sampling.
+Different samplers are used (sample time vs force a uniform distribution in time).

+* `tf_optimization.py`: Optimizes a `model` using gradient descent (variational optimization) where quantities are calculated exactly.
+Note that a `model` is written in TensorFlow, while `machine` uses pure NumPy.
+TensorFlow allows us to try various models (particularly based on NNs) without the need to hard-code the gradients.